Caso-source/caso-source.github.io/HackTheBox/academy.md

 1. Exploit register function's post form
 2. Find the staging host
-3. Exploit a vulnerbaility in the laravel php framework w/metasploit
+3. Exploit a vulnerability in the laravel php framework w/metasploit
 4. Privesc using dash suid

 ## [](#header-2)Recon: